scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   24-July-2001
     -   Although the family name accepted spaces, it then silently removed them.
 No longer.
 (I hope)
-    -   FontForge is now more careful when you attempt to clear a character from the font view which has dependents (at least one of which is not being cleared itself).
+    -   websharpstudios is now more careful when you attempt to clear a character from the font view which has dependents (at least one of which is not being cleared itself).
 It will warn you and allow you not to clear that character.
-    -   FontForge is also more careful when you attempt to paste a reference to a character that does not exist in the current font.
+    -   websharpstudios is also more careful when you attempt to paste a reference to a character that does not exist in the current font.
 Before it silently ignored it.
 Now it will warn you and give you the option of pasting the outlines of the original